Road closures: almost a dozen for Coventry drivers this week

 Drivers in and around Coventry will have 11 National Highways road closures to watch out for this week.

-And two of them are expected to cause moderate delays – with motorists facing waits of between 10 minutes and half an hour.
+And two of them are expected to cause moderate delays – with motorists facing waits of between 10 and 30 minutes.

 The latest expected works list, with notes from National Highways, shows that 10 closures already in place are expected to carry on this week: